Jan-Lennard Struff

 Jan-Lennard Struff ([ʃtʁʊf]; born 25 April 1990) is a German professional tennis player.
-He reached his career-high ATP singles ranking of world No. 29 in August 2020.
-In doubles, he achieved a career-high ranking of world No. 21 in October 2018.
-He has reached one ATP singles final and won three ATP doubles titles.
+He has a career-high ATP singles ranking of world No. 21, achieved on 19 June 2023.
+He also reached a best doubles ranking of No. 21 on 22 October 2018.
+He is currently the No. 3 singles player from Germany.

-Tennis career
+Struff became the third oldest first-time ATP champion (since the inception of the ATP Tour in 1990) in 2024 at the age of 33, when he won his first ATP singles title by beating third seeded Taylor Fritz in straight sets in the final of the BMW Open.

+Career

 2014: First two ATP semifinals, top 50 debut

 Struff advanced to his first semifinals on the ATP Tour in Marseille, Munich and Metz.
 He entered the top 50 in the ATP rankings for the first time in his career and finished the year in the top 100 also for the first time at World No. 59.

 2015: Davis Cup debut

 Struff made his Davis Cup debut for Germany against France in the first round.
 He lost the first rubber to Gilles Simon with 8–10 in the fifth set, and his team lost the tie with 2–3.